asmtamim/asmtamim/README.md

 ### 🙂 About Me:

 <p align="justify">
-I am an IT enthusiast with a strong interest in developing a career as a Software & Web Developer.
-Currently working as a Software Developer at a Software Company.
+I am an IT enthusiast with a strong interest in developing a career as a <b>Software & Web Developer.</b> Currently working as a Software Developer at a Software Company.
 I have worked on several projects, which demonstrate my technical skills and ability to create functional and efficient applications.
 I have solid understanding of the Software Development Life cycle (SDLC).
-My experience includes working with Visual Studio, Git, GitHub, Google Suite and Microsoft Office Tools.
 My communication skills are excellent.
 In addition to my interests, I am passionate about software & web development, personal health, traveling, and business.
 </p>

 <hr>